A diversity and abundancy of plant species like no other place

 There are numerous factors contributing to the rich floral diversity of the Burren uplands.
 However the most important and the unique factor that makes it different from anywhere else is the traditional practice of grazing these uplands mainly in winter, called Winterage.
 This practice serves to remove potentially dominant grass and weed species, thus allowing the dormant herb flora sufficient light and resources to prosper over their flowering season, with little threat of being trampled by livestock.

-Winterage alongside the warm gulf stream, the high light density and the natural temperature regulator of the limestone pavements results in this regions burst of floral bloom in the summer season.
+Winterage, alongside the warm Gulf Stream, the high light density, and the natural temperature regulator of the limestone pavements, results in this region’s burst of floral bloom in the summer season.

-Though the Burren region represents less than 1% of the National land cover, the richness and diversity of the natural and cultural heritage present belies its compact size.
+Though the Burren region represents less than 1% of the national land cover, the richness and diversity of the natural and cultural heritage present belies its compact size.
 Over 70% of Ireland’s native species of flora are found here, including 24 of the 28 native orchid species, as well as a very rich and interesting fauna.
 Some 30,462ha of the Burren have been designated as Special Areas of Conservation in recognition of the international conservation importance of the region.
 Within the Burren are found sixteen Annex I habitats, five of them described as ‘Priority Habitats’ under the EU Habitats Directive.
 These are limestone pavements, orchid-rich grasslands, petrifying springs, turloughs and Cladium fens.
-The scale, diversity, quality and uniqueness of the habitats present in the Burren is unparalleled at a regional, national – and possibly even an EU – context.
+The scale, diversity, quality and uniqueness of the habitats present in the Burren is unparalleled in a regional, national – and possibly even an EU – context.
 The fact that these habitats exist in a non-fragmented landscape ‘unit’ further enhances their ecological significance, as does their largely positive conservation status.

 Of Ireland’s 28 native orchid species, an extraordinary 24 are known to exist in the Burren.
 Beginning every year around April with the flowering of the early purple orchid, and ending in September with the intricate flowering spikes of the autumn lady’s tresses, these wonderful little flowers provide a rich and fascinating attraction in the summer pastures of the Burren.
 Below are listed the orchids found in the Burren, their Latin, English and Irish names (Nelson, 2000).